Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Winning the HWPA broadcaster award in 2010 and the public-voted Racing Post Broadcasters World Cup in the same year, it’s easy to see why so many people loved Matt Chapman.

-Nowadays, Matt can still be found making appearances on TV and writing tips on Paddy Power for up coming races.
+Nowadays, Matt can still be found making appearances on TV and writing tips for upcoming races on Paddy Power.

 Luke Harvey

-Being a familiar face, Luke Harvey has presented on loads of different shows and because of this, is often seen as the face of horse racing.
+As a familiar face, Luke Harvey has presented on numerous different shows and, as a result, is often seen as the face of horse racing.

-Taking part in shows like ITV At The Races, BBC Radio 5, Live Video content provider for RaceBets and even Sky, Luke is likely to be one of the most experienced broadcasters in the industry.
+Participating in shows like ITV At The Races, BBC Radio 5, and Live Video content provider for RaceBets, as well as Sky, Luke is likely to be one of the most experienced broadcasters in the industry.

 John Brough Scott